Chart Color Schemes

 Population

-As of November 2025, Gracemere's population is estimated at around 12,876 based on ABS population updates and new addresses validated by AreaSearch.
-This reflects an increase of 853 people since the 2021 Census, which reported a population of 12,023.
-The change is inferred from the resident population of 12,806 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 64 validated new addresses since the Census date.
-This level of population equates to a density ratio of 183 persons per square kilometer.
-Gracemere's growth rate of 7.1% since the 2021 census exceeded both the SA4 region (6.6%) and the SA3 area, marking it as a growth leader in the region.
-Natural growth contributed approximately 70.0% of overall population gains during recent periods, although all drivers including overseas migration and interstate migration were positive factors.
+As of Nov 2025, the Gracemere statistical area (Lv2) has an estimated population of around 12,900.
+This reflects a growth of 877 people since the 2021 Census, which reported a population of 12,023.
+The change is inferred from AreaSearch's estimation of the resident population at 12,819 following examination of the latest ERP data release by the ABS in June 2024 and an additional 64 validated new addresses since the Census date.
+This level of population equates to a density ratio of 184 persons per square kilometer.
+The Gracemere (SA2) experienced a growth rate of 7.3% since the 2021 census, exceeding the SA4 region's growth rate of 6.7%.
+Natural growth contributed approximately 70.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-It should be noted that these state projections do not provide age category splits; hence proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data are applied where utilised.
-Demographic trends project an above median population growth for regional areas, with Gracemere expected to increase by 3,044 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 23.1% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, with proportional growth weightings applied for age cohorts.
+Nationally, regional areas are projected to have above median population growth, with the Gracemere (SA2) expected to increase by 3,043 persons to 2041, reflecting a gain of 22.9% in total over the 17 years.

 Frequently Asked Questions - Population